 It’s absolutely essential for sales professionals to use whatever tools they can, and also to plan their pitches so that they convey exactly what you want them to, without a hint of extraneous material anywhere to confuse the issue.
 Direct, brief, but complete is the key.

 If you want your sellers to be successful at virtual selling, you must coach them often.
 But coaching a remote sales team is not easy.
-That’s why Mario Martinez Jr. shares some of his best sales coaching tips in this short video:
+That’s why I share some of my best sales coaching tips in this short video:

 Virtual Sales Presentation Tips